mletras89/QDMI/docs/examples.md

 </div>
 <!-- prettier-ignore-end -->

-With the handles for @ref QDMI_Operation and @ref QDMI_Site, corresponding properties can be queried.
+With the handles for a @ref QDMI_Operation and @ref QDMI_Site, corresponding properties can be queried.
 The following example demonstrates how different properties of operations, e.g., varying fidelities of two-qubit gates can be returned.